wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-unauthorized-processes-netcat.rst

 Query the alerts
 ----------------

-You can visualize the alert data in the Wazuh Kibana plugin.
+You can visualize the alert data in the Wazuh dashboard.
 To do this, go to the **Security events** module and add the filters in the search bar to query the alerts.

 - ``rule.id:(533 OR 100051)``